Review of Olive & June’s New Press on Nails- The Instant Mani

 I always apply glue to the pinky press on nail first- then my pinky nail and wait 10 seconds or so so it can get tacky.
 Starting at your pinky and ending on your thumb is way easier.
 Also, adding glue to the press on nail first makes the process much less messy.

-I finished by filling the little tab off of the center of the nails.
+I finished by filling the little tab off of the center of the set of nails and admired my perfect mani.

 Olive & June Press-on nail The Instant Mani

-My Final Thoughts of Olive & June’s Press on nails
+My Final Thoughts of Olive & June’s Instant Mani Press on nails

-I’m OBSESSED!
+I’m OBSESSED with the final result!
+These are the best press-on nails!
 These definitely give Static Nails a run for their money.
-Olive & June’s nails are thicker and feel more durable than Static Nails, and many other glue on brands out there.
+Olive & June’s nails are thicker and feel more durable than Static Nails, and many other glue-on brands out there.
+I love the nail shape of the ones I chose, and the variety of shapes and lengths they offer.
 Even though they are thicker they still looked seamless at the cuticle after six days of wear!

 On day six a few of my nails started lifting.
 None came flying off though, so that’s always a good sign.